 Pondering Before We Speak or Write

 Before we speak or write something, we should pray and think about whether it should be uttered.
 Proverbs 15:28 says, “The mind of the righteous person thinks before answering, but the mouth of the wicked blurts out evil things.”
 In the same way, James 1:19 says, “everyone should be quick to listen, slow to speak, slow to anger.”

 The words of Proverbs 29:20 also strike home: “Do you see someone who speaks too soon?
 There is more hope for a fool than for him.”
 Fools rush to speak and are rash, but those who are wise keep themselves restrained.

 We are to be restrained in what we write and say.
 Save the hot and angry email or tweet for two to three days before posting it.
 Send it after you’ve had time to cool down.
 You will probably find after several days, it’s better not to send it at all.
 That’s true discernment.

 We read in Proverbs 29:11 that “a fool gives full vent to his anger, but a wise person holds it in check.”
 The Holy Spirit nudges us and makes it clear when we shouldn’t speak.

 Silence is often golden.
 Many times, we are truly discerning when we say nothing at all.

-THOMAS R. SCHREINER is a professor of New Testament Interpretation and Biblical Theology and serves as an associate dean of the school of theology at the Southern Baptist Theological Seminary.
-He is also the author of Spiritual Gifts: What Are They & Why They Matter.
+Thomas is a professor of New Testament Interpretation and Biblical Theology and serves as an associate dean of the school of theology at the Southern Baptist Theological Seminary.
+He is also the author of numerous books, including Spiritual Gifts: What Are They & Why They Matter.